Ian Bremmer: Political reporting

+In January 2000, Bremmer wrote that Vladimir Putin's rise to power would lead to a Russia which would "reflect the Russian people's desire for a strong state" and create a "framework for real market democracy".

 In March 2016, Bremmer sent a weekly note to clients where he unintentionally came up with the "America First" slogan used by Donald Trump.
 The note described then-candidate Trump's foreign policy not as isolationism but as a policy of "America First", a transactional, unilateralist perspective that was more a Chinese than American framework for foreign policy.
 Bremmer used the term to help explain Trump's foreign policy views and not as a campaign slogan.
 A few weeks later, The New York Times reporters David Sanger and Maggie Haberman, both of whom receive Bremmer's weekly note, conducted Trump's first foreign policy interview and asked him if he would describe himself as an isolationist.
 He said no. They then asked Trump if he considered himself an adherent of "America First".
 Trump said yes and liked the term so much he started using it himself.
 Haberman later credited Bremmer with coming up with “America First” to describe Trump’s foreign policy.
 The phrase was commonplace from the time Woodrow Wilson first used it in his 1916 campaign (see America First).

 In July 2017, Bremmer broke news of a second, previously undisclosed meeting between Presidents Trump and Putin during the G20 heads of state dinner in Hamburg.
 He wrote about the meeting in his weekly client note and later appeared on Charlie Rose to discuss the meeting's implications.
 Other major media outlets quickly picked up the news.
 Newsweek profiled Bremmer in an article titled "Who is Eurasia Group's Ian Bremmer, the risk consultant who exposed the second Trump-Putin meeting?"
 Trump initially denied that his second meeting with Putin had taken place and called Bremmer's report "fake news."
 However, then-White House Press Secretary Sarah Huckabee Sanders later held a press conference and confirmed the second meeting had occurred.

 In 2019, Donald Trump posted a tweet that appeared to praise North Korean leader Kim Jong Un for criticizing rival Joe Biden: "I have confidence that Chairman Kim will keep his promise to me, [and] also smiled when he called Swampman Joe Biden a low IQ individual, [and] worse."
 In reaction, Bremmer tweeted, "President Trump in Tokyo: 'Kim Jong Un is smarter and would make a better President than Sleepy Joe Biden.'"
 After he was criticized on Twitter for appearing to quote Trump falsely, Bremmer acknowledged that Trump had not spoken as Bremmer had quoted him and suggested that the statement was facetious, calling it "objectively a completely ludicrous quote."
 Trump used the incident to call for stronger libel laws.